sslavov93/configs/README.md

 `csgo/` - Counter-Strike: Global Offensive config files

-`linux/` - Automatic Ubuntu tool-installer scripts (to be executed post-fresh install)
+`linux/` - Automatic tool-installer scripts for linux distros I've been using (to be executed post-fresh install)